marcominerva/TinyHelpers/docs/TinyHelpers/TinyHelpers.Extensions/EnumExtensions/GetDescriptions.md

 # EnumExtensions.GetDescriptions method (1 of 2)

 Gets the descriptions of all values of the provided enum type.
-Each description is retrieved from the DisplayAttribute if present and supports localization.
+Each description is retrieved from the DisplayAttribute, if present, and supports localization.

 ```csharp
 public static Dictionary<int, string?> GetDescriptions(this Type enumType)